 The first attached disk type device is usually called

-Full mirroring will take place semiannually and for the 2nd partition (Linux root), changes will be synced once a week.
+Full mirroring will take place semiannually and for the 2nd partition (Linux root), changes will be synced once every day.

 systemctl list-timers, timers are defined in